Help! (song): Background and release

 In December 1988, comedy duo French and Saunders did a Christmas special sketch that poked fun at Bananarama, with Dawn French playing a character based on Keren Woodward and Jennifer Saunders playing Sara Dallin.
 Guest comedian Kathy Burke played a character based on Jacquie O'Sullivan.
 The sketch featured the trio recording music, being interviewed and making a video.

 French said she and Saunders were fans of Bananarama, and researched the sketch by watching interviews and talking to sources close to the band.
 Bananarama said they "saw [the sketch] before it was even on television" and "everyone thought we would be furious... but we really laughed.
 It was hilarious".
 O'Sullivan described the sketch, which depicted a sometimes hostile dynamic towards her often drunk character, as accurate.

 After the sketch, Comic Relief decided to get in touch with French and Saunders to ask if they would do a single with Bananarama, so long as the latter would agree to it, which they did "without hesitation".

 The single was then released in February for the second Red Nose Day.
 Two-thirds of money from the sales of the single went to relief work in Africa, with the other third going to fight homelessness and drug and alcohol abuse in the UK and Ireland.
 With the huge popular success of Red Nose Day, the single was also a hit, peaking at number 3 in the UK on the week of Red Nose Day (10 March) and staying at that position the following week.
 This meant it became Bananarama's joint highest-charting song, along with "Robert De Niro's Waiting" and "Love in the First Degree".

 "Help!" was released with a B-side different version of the song, entitled as the bracketed "Straight Version" which removed the comedic parts by Lananeeneenoonoo.
-The 12-inch single featured another collaboration with Lananeeneenoonoo, "Love in a Factory", which was an improvised conversation sketch comedy featuring the two groups meeting in the studio.
+The 12-inch single featured another collaboration with Lananeeneenoonoo, "Love In The Factory", which was an improvised conversation sketch comedy featuring the two groups meeting in the studio.

 For the 7-inch single release in Europe (outside of the UK) and Japan, the sides were switched, with the "Straight Version" of the song on the A-side.
-This was most likely due to the fact the three comedians were not so well known outside of the UK.
+This was due to the fact the three comedians were not so well known outside of the UK.